orlof/xcb3-vscode-ext/README.md

   * Absolute path to debugger of your choice (e.g. Retro Debugger)
 * `xcbasic.packer`
   * Absolute path to packer of your choice (e.g. Exomizer or ZX0)
+* `xcbasic.builder`
+  * Absolute path to builder of your choice (e.g. c1541)

-XC=BASIC extension does not use these optional settings.
-Their only purpose is to provide file paths that you CAN use when defining tasks in `.vscode/tasks.json`.
+These settings provide file paths that you CAN use when defining tasks in `.vscode/tasks.json`.
 This allows you to store `.vscode/tasks.json` in version control and ensure that it can work correctly in different computers regardless of the tool locations.

 ## Tasks